KaffeDiem/kaffediem.github.io/setup.md

 permalink: /setup/
 ---

-This page is made for my own reference on setting up a clean install of Mac OS.
+This page is for *personal reference* and includes applications that I would install on a new machine.

-Use this information however you would like.

 ---